Australia’s national anti-doping organisation

 1990 – The Australian Government establishes the Australian Sports Drug Agency (ASDA) to combat the use of prohibited drugs in Australian sport.

 1998 – Prohibited medical substances are found by police in a raid during the Tour de France.
 The scandal leads to a major reappraisal of the role of public authorities in anti‑doping affairs, highlighting the need for an independent international agency that would set standards for anti‑doping work.

 1999 – The IOC convenes the First World Conference on Doping in Sport, resulting in the Lausanne Declaration on Doping in Sport.
 The World Anti‑Doping Agency (WADA) is established as an independent agency funded equally by the sport movement and governments of the world.

 2004 – WADA introduces ‘The Code’ to ensure that athletes around the world, in any sport, all adhere to the same basic anti‑doping rules.

 2006 – The Australian Sports Anti‑Doping Authority (ASADA), tasked to protect Australia's sporting integrity through the elimination of doping, replaces ASDA.

 2009 – A revised World Anti‑Doping Code comes into force.
 It is supported by 5 international standards to ensure a uniform approach to anti‑doping around the world.

 2015 – A revision of the Code comes into effect.

-2020 – The Australian Sports Anti-Doping Authority, the National Integrity of Sport Unit and the nationally focused integrity functions of Sport Australia combine to form a new agency called Sport Integrity Australia.
+2020 – The Australian Sports Anti-Doping Authority (ASADA), the National Integrity of Sport Unit and the nationally focused integrity functions of Sport Australia combine to form a new agency called Sport Integrity Australia.

 2021 – A revision of the Code came into effect on 1 January 2021